Cork Premier Under-21 A Hurling Championship

-Cork Premier Under-21 A Hurling Championship (currently known for sponsorship reasons as the Evening Echo Cork County Premier Under-21 A Hurling Championship) is an annual hurling competition organised by the Cork County Board of the Gaelic Athletic Association since 1973 for the top tier under-21 hurling teams in the county of Cork in Ireland.
+Cork Premier Under-21 A Hurling Championship, known for sponsorship reasons as the Evening Echo Cork County Premier Under-21 A Hurling Championship, is an annual hurling competition organised by the Cork County Board of the Gaelic Athletic Association since 1973 for the top tier under-21 hurling teams in the county of Cork in Ireland.

-The series of games are played from the summer to the winter months with the county final currently being played at Páirc Uí Rinn.
+In its current format, the Cork Under-21 Hurling Championship begins in November following the completion of the Divisional Under-21 Championships, which are played from the summer to the winter months.
+The divisional champions compete in a single-elimination tournament which culminates with the county final played at Páirc Uí Rinn in December.
 The prize for the winning team is the Dick Barrett Cup.
-The championship uses a double elimination format whereby each team is guaranteed at least two games.

-22 clubs currently participate in the Premier Under-21 Championship.
+As of 2024, 29 clubs were participating in the Under-21 A Championship.
 The title has been won at least once by 16 different clubs.
 The all-time record-holders are Midleton, who have won six championship titles.

-Fr.
-O'Neill's are the 2018 title-holders after defeating Midleton GAA by 3-24 to 4-18 (AET) in the final.
+Sarsfields are the Under-21 A title holders, defeating the 2018 title-holders, defeating Midleton by 2–17 to 0–22 in the 2019 final.

 History

 Beginnings

 The All-Ireland Under-21 Hurling Championship at inter-county level was created in 1964 and had proved successful in bridging the gap between the minor and senior grades.
-In 1973 the Cork County Board developed their own under-21 championship.
+In 1973, the Cork County Board developed their own under-21 championship.
 It was the fifth county championship to be created in Cork, after the senior, intermediate, junior and minor championships.

 Team dominance

 Due to the limited time frame that players compete in the grade, it has been difficult for individual clubs to dominate the championship.
-In spite of this, several clubs have enjoyed limited dominance over the years.
+In spite of this, several clubs have had limited dominance over the years.
 Between 1990 and 1994 St. Finbarr's dominated the championship with much of the same team by winning four championships in five seasons.
 Newtownshandrum ended the century by winning three successive championships between 1998 and 2000.
-The first decade of the new century saw Erin's Own dominate by winning three championships between 2002 and 2005.
-Blackrock enjoyed a sustained period of dominance by winning three championships from five successive final appearances between 2012 and 2016.
+The first decade of the new century saw Erin's Own win three championships between 2002 and 2005.
+Blackrock had a sustained period of dominance by winning three championships from five successive final appearances between 2012 and 2016.

 Formats used

-From 1973 until 2015 the championship used a divisional format.
+From 1973 until 2015, the championship used a divisional format.
 The seven respective champions from Avondhu, Carbery, Carrigdhoun, Duhallow, Imokilly, Muskerry and Seandún contested the county championship.
 That county-wide championship used a single elimination format whereby once a team lost they were eliminated.
-In 2016 the under-21 championship underwent a major restructuring whereby the divisional system for the top tier was abolished and the strongest 22 clubs entered a new countywide championship.
+In 2016, the under-21 championship underwent a major restructuring whereby the divisional system for the top tier was abolished and the strongest 22 clubs entered a new countywide championship.